 Many companies use psychometric or aptitude tests as part of their recruitment process.
 Although many employers will conduct tests during the earlier stages of recruitment, some will use shortened or further tests at assessment centres to enable them to validate tests previously taken by candidates.
 The aim of such tests is to assess the personal attributes/characteristics, general abilities and intelligence of candidates applying for jobs; with the term ‘psychometric’ often referring to tests that measure your understanding of particular formulae, theories and concepts and the term ‘aptitude’ referring to tests that measure your personal characteristics, intellect and potential for understanding new theories and concepts.
 Tests are usually presented in the form of online or electronic tests and are either sent to candidates by email or undertaken at assessment centre stage.

-- If you are a current student at the University of Portsmouth or have studied at this institution within the last five years, please visit or contact Purple Door to receive access to practise psychometric/aptitude tests, in-tray exercises and books.
+- If you are a current student at the University of Portsmouth or have studied at this institution within the last five years, please visit or contact the Careers and Employability Service to receive access to practise psychometric/aptitude tests, in-tray exercises and books.

 - Please access the following links for further information on Psychometric and Aptitude Tests or Engineering Psychometric Tests.